 The Summer Work and Travel Program is a great opportunity to explore the U.S., get to know its culture and its people, improve English language skills, earn money, develop a network of international contacts, and gain marketable job skills.

-To participate in this program, participants must meet the following requirements:
+To participate in this program, students must meet the following requirements:

-- Prospective exchange visitors must also possess sufficient proficiency in the English language to participate in their programs.
+- Students must also possess sufficient proficiency in the English language to participate in their programs.

 How to Apply for the Summer Work and Travel Program